-The standards were created to give students, parents and teachers an accurate picture of what students should be learning and to provide accurate benchmarks of student progress throughout an academic career.
+The standards were created to give students, parents, and teachers an accurate picture of what students should be learning and to provide accurate benchmarks of student progress throughout an academic career.

 Pros of National Standards

-According to the Common Core State Standards website, "Standards are a first step – a key building block – in providing our young people with a high-quality education that will prepare them for success in college
+According to the Common Core State Standards website, "Standards are a first step – a key building block – in providing our young people with a high-quality education that will prepare them for success in college and work.”

 The proponents of a national system assert that the inconsistencies in assessment tests between states do not provide an accurate picture of how schools are performing across the board.
 By allowing states to share educational experiences and practices, students will benefit in all areas of our country.